raybishun/Angular/README.md

-# Angular & ASP.NET Core
+# Angular and ASP.NET Core